-In accordance with section 504 of the Rehabilitation Act of 1973, 29 U.S.C. § 701, and related agency implementing regulations, FEMA and HUD will provide accommodations to individuals with disabilities to ensure effective communication, including, as applicable, providing qualified sign language interpreters, providing accessible electronic and information technology, and producing notices and publications in alternate formats at no charge to the individual.
+In accordance with Section 504 of the Rehabilitation Act of 1973, 29 U.S.C. § 701, and related agency implementing regulations, FEMA and HUD will provide accommodations to individuals with disabilities to ensure effective communication, including, as applicable, providing qualified sign language interpreters, providing accessible electronic and information technology, and producing notices and publications in alternate formats at no charge to the individual.
 Persons with disabilities that may require accommodation and provision of alternative communication methods to ensure effective communication include persons who are deaf or hard of hearing, persons with vision impairments, and persons with psychiatric and/or developmental disabilities.
-HUD's CDBG-DR grantees will comply with section 504 requirements made applicable by section 109 of title I of the Housing and Community Development Act of 1974 and implementing regulations (24 C.F.R. part 8, subpart C).
+HUD's CDBG-DR grantees will comply with Section 504 requirements made applicable by Section 109 of title I of the Housing and Community Development Act of 1974 and implementing regulations (24 C.F.R. part 8, subpart C).

-XIII.
+XIV.
 INCIDENT REPORTING AND NOTIFICATION RESPONSIBILITIES

-- A. FEMA and HUD agree to report and track incidents in accordance with the most current, final version of NIST Special Publication 800-61.
-Upon detection of an incident related to this interconnection, the agency experiencing the incident will promptly notify the other agency's System Security Contacts below. - 1.
-FEMA will promptly notify the following contact at HUD simultaneously: HUD National Help Desk 1-888-297-8689. - 2.
-HUD will promptly notify the following contact at FEMA simultaneously:

-Information System Security Officer (ISSO), DAIP, Recovery Technology Programs Division (RTPD) Product Delivery 2 Branch Chief, Melissa Northern, melissa.northern@fema.dhs.gov, (202) 615-3924. - B. If the federal agency experiencing the incident is unable to speak with the other federal agency's System Security Contacts within one hour, or if contacting the System Security Contact is not practical (for example: outside of normal business hours), then the following contact information will be used.
+- A. FEMA, HUD, and CDBG-DR grantees agree to report and track incidents in accordance with the most current, final version of NIST Special Publication 800-61.
+Upon detection of an incident related to this interconnection, the party experiencing the incident will promptly notify the source's System Security Contacts below: - 1.
+FEMA and CDBG-DR grantees will promptly notify the following contact at HUD: HUD National Help Desk 1-888-297-8689. - 2.
+HUD and CDBG-DR grantees will promptly notify the following contact at FEMA: Information System Security Officer (ISSO), DAIP, Recovery Technology Programs Division (RTPD) Product Delivery 2 Branch Chief, Melissa Northern, melissa.northern@fema.dhs.gov, (202) 615-3924. - B. If the party experiencing the incident is unable to speak with the appropriate federal agency's System Security Contacts within one hour, or if contacting the System Security Contact is not practical (for example: outside of normal business hours), then the following contact information will be used: - 1.
+FEMA Security Operations Center (SOC): (540) 542-4762 or FEMA Helpdesk: 1-888-457-3362 - 2.
+HUD Help Desk: (202) 708-3700. - C. If FEMA or HUD experience a potential or actual exposure of PII provided under the terms of this Agreement, the agency that experienced the incident will also comply with the PII breach reporting and security requirements set forth by OMB M-17-12, "Preparing for and Responding to a Breach of Personally Identifiable Information," (January 3, 2017), and its agency breach response plan, or if the CDBG-DR grantee experienced the incident, it will comply with Section V.C. of OMB M-17-12.
+Upon detection of potential exposure of PII related to this Agreement, the agency experiencing the potential breach will promptly notify the other agency's Privacy Office contacts below.
+CDBG-DR grantees will notify both offices. - 1.
+FEMA Privacy Office: (202) 212-5100 or FEMA-Privacy-Incidents@fema.dhs.gov.

-- 1. FEMA Security Operations Center (SOC): (540) 542-4762 or FEMA Helpdesk: 1-888-457-3362 - 2.
-HUD Help Desk: (202) 708-3700 - C. If either FEMA or HUD experience a potential or actual exposure of PII provided under the terms of this Agreement, the federal agency that experienced the incident will also comply with the PII breach reporting and security requirements set forth by OMB M-17-12, "Preparing for and Responding to a Breach of personally identifiable information," (January 3, 2017) and its agency breach response plan.
-Upon detection of potential exposure of PII related to this Agreement, the agency experiencing the potential breach will promptly notify the other agency's Privacy Office contacts below. - 1.
-FEMA Privacy Office: (202) 212-5100 or FEMA-Privacy-Incidents@fema.dhs.gov. - 2.
-For security breaches, contact HUD National Help Desk at 1-888-297-8689. - D. Neither HUD nor FEMA will be liable for any cause of action arising from the possession, control, or use of survivor/registrant PII by an entity other than HUD or FEMA, or for any loss, claim, damage, or liability, of whatsoever kind or nature, which may arise from or in connection with this Agreement or the use of survivor/registrant PII.
+- 2. For security breaches, contact HUD National Help Desk at 1-888-297-8689. - D. All parties agree that a party will not be liable for any cause of action arising from the possession, control, or use of survivor/registrant/policyholder PII by another party's agents, or for any loss, claim, damage, or liability, of whatsoever kind or nature, which may arise from or in connection with another party's actions under this Agreement or another party's use of survivor/registrant/policyholder PII.